 The streets of Hoi An (pop.
 120,000) feel positively tranquil compared to the snarling swarms of motorbikes and pedestrians in Hanoi and Ho Chi Minh City.
-This lovely town has a historic downtown district that has been designated a UNESCO Heritage Site, as it is an exceptionally well-preserved example of a southeast Asian trading port dating from the 15th to the 19th century.
+This lovely town has a historic downtown district that has been designated a UNESCO Heritage Site, as it is an exceptionally well-preserved example of a Southeast Asian trading port dating from the 15th to the 19th century.

 Visiting this graceful port is like traveling back in time to an older version of Vietnam.
 You can stroll alongside ornate Chinese temples, narrow alleyways, ancient tea houses and perfectly preserved merchant houses.

-The dining is superb, the architecture is beautiful, the colours are vibrant and Hoi An is also known for its affordable custom made clothing.
+The dining is superb, the architecture is beautiful, the colors are vibrant and Hoi An is also known for its affordable custom made clothing.
 No matter what you want, whether it is a suit, an evening gown or a tailored jacket, you can have it made for you at a fraction of what you would pay in your home country.